Workplace Etiquette Tips: Thrive in Remote, Hybrid, and Office Settings

 • If you’re joining a meeting, be on time.

-• Plan your day with a simple checklist.
+• Plan your day using a simple checklist.

 • Start tasks early to avoid last-minute stress.